judgegrubb/judgegrubb.github.io/_posts/2013-7-29-If-Only-You-Would-Just-Ask.md

 title: If Only You Would Just Ask
 ---

+*This post originally appeared on Medium.
+It has now been moved here.*

 I adore my little 3-year old cousin Brooklynn.
 She has me wrapped around her little finger.
 She’s an adorable girl, and I’d do anything for her, but today I learned an important lesson from her.

 We were racing around my driveway, her on her cute little pink princess bike.
 Her mother, my aunt, calls to her, it’s time for her to come inside to eat dinner.